fidian/presentations/emergency-preparedness-merit-badge/index.md

 * Making your own kit instead of entirely relying on a pre-made emergency kit.

 * Writing your own words for the chart in 2C, not copying and pasting.
+Or you can explain each section in your own words.

 ----